thesalmanx/pokedex/README.md

 ## Project is Live at [https://pokemon.salmann.dev](https://pokemon.salmann.dev)

 Welcome to **Pokedex**!
-A simple and interactive web appbuilt with HTML, CSS, and JavaScript that lets you explore Pokémon data.Whether you're a fan or just curious, this Pokedex will provide detailedinformation about your favorite Pokémon! 🐾✨
+A simple and interactive web app built with HTML, CSS, and JavaScript that lets you explore Pokémon data.
+Whether you're a fan or just curious, this Pokedex will provide detailed information about your favorite Pokémon! 🐾✨

 ## **Features**